nonsalant/map-picker/README.md

 <map-picker confirm="#confirm-location"></map-picker>
 ```

-When clicked this button dispatches a `map-picker-confirm` custom event with the following data on the event’s `detail` object: `{latitude, longitude, address}`
+When clicked this button dispatches a `map-picker-confirm` event on the document (or on the `RootNode`) with the following data inside the even object: `{latitude, longitude, address}`

+Additionally, when the map is clicked (or the <knd>Space</knd> button is pressed) a marker (pin) is placed on the map and a `map-picker-marker-set` event is dispatched on the document (or on the `RootNode`) with the following data inside the event object: `{latitude, longitude, address}`

 Works inside the Light DOM or inside another web component’s Shadow DOM.